Audits for Determining Who is Eligible to Claim a Dependent

 What to Do If You Lose

-You can appeal the decision of the auditor, or you can take your case to U.S. Tax Court if you and the IRS can't come to an agreement about your dependents.
+You can appeal the decision of the IRS auditor, or you can take your case to U.S. Tax Court if you and the IRS can't come to an agreement about your dependents.
 But an ounce of prevention is always worth a pound of cure, so do your best to avoid getting tangled up in this sort of situation in the first place.

 A Bigger Problem

-It's also possible that you might have a much bigger problem on your hands if you can't identify anyone else who claimed your dependent.
-Your dependent's Social Security number might have been compromised, and someone unknown to you has used it to file a tax return in her name.
-Although the IRS has taken major steps against tax-related identity fraud in recent years, this problem is by no means eradicated.
+It's possible that you might have a much bigger problem on your hands if you can't identify anyone else who claimed your dependent.
+Your dependent's Social Security number might have been compromised, and someone unknown to you has used it to file a tax return.
+This, too, can trigger an IRS computer flag.

-Notify the IRS immediately if you suspect this is the case.
-You can find instructions for how to handle such a situation on the the IRS website, including filing a complaint with the Federal Trade Commission, notifying the major credit bureaus, and completing and submitting Form 14039 to the IRS.
+Notify the IRS immediately if you have reason to suspect that this has happened.
+You can find instructions for how to handle such a situation on the IRS website, including how to file a complaint with the Federal Trade Commission, how to notify the major credit bureaus, and details on completing and submitting Form 14039, the Identity Theft Affidavit, to the IRS.

 You can also call the IRS to notify them that your dependent's Social Security number was used on another return.
 The number will be included on the notice you receive.